I haven’t seen the Star Wars films. Gasp.

 One of the best things you can do in Costa Brava is visit Girona.
-Girona is a mid size town, but the Old Town Medieval section is pretty small and compact.
+Girona is a mid-size town, but the Old Town Medieval section is pretty small and compact.
 The HBO crew blew in like a tornado in Kansas and took over the Old Town of Girona for filming last summer.
-Of course since I had now crossed over into Game of Thrones fangeek, while I was in Girona this Spring I knew I wanted to see the filming locations.
-And of course I didn’t simply go to see the locations, I went to photograph them.
+Of course, since I had now crossed over into Game of Thrones fangeek, while I was in Girona this Spring I knew I wanted to see the filming locations.
+And of course, I didn’t simply go to see the locations, I went to photograph them.

-HBO keeps any information about the filming locations pretty close to their chest – but thanks to some local intel and seeing some of the episodes, I was able to find most of them, even though some were heavily changed in the show thanks to CGI.
+HBO keeps any information about the filming locations pretty close to its chest – but thanks to some local intel and seeing some of the episodes, I was able to find most of them, even though some were heavily changed in the show thanks to CGI.

 Bravos – Blind Arya’s Stairs

 The Baths of Bravos

 Other beautiful aspects of the Arab Baths you didn’t see:

 Kings Landing and the High Sparrow’s Roost